Stocks Plunge 10% In Dow's Worst Day Since 1987

 Even with readjusted forecasts, much remains uncertain, especially after global health officials declared the virus a pandemic on Wednesday.

 On Wall Street, companies and exchanges are making contingency plans.
-The Chicago trading floor of CME Group said it will close at the end of Friday to preemptively avoid the spread of the virus.
+The CME Group Inc. said it will close its Chicago trading floor to preemptively avoid the spread of the virus.
 The New York Stock Exchange is also preparing a contingency plan in case it needs to close its iconic trading floor.

-Some investors were disappointed Mr. Trump didn't clearly articulate details of how he planned to get an economic stimulus package through Congress and the lack of coordination between the federal government and the Federal Reserve.

-Travel stocks have been particularly battered amid the sell-off, with Delta Air Lines and United Airlines Holdings dropping 15.9% and 19.8% respectively.
-Royal Caribbean Cruises and Norweigan Cruise Line Holdings Ltd. both plunged more than 25% Thursday, the same day that Prince Cruises suspended operations for 60 days and Viking Cruises cancelled cruises through the end of April.

 Elsewhere around the world, Japan's Nikkei 225 dropped 4.4% to enter a bear market, a measurement defined as a retreat of more than 20% from a recent peak.